Historical cities and settlements of Russia are settlements of historical and archaeological importance.

 Belozersk, one of the ancient Russian cities, was first mentioned in a chronicle of 862.
 The chroniclers called it Beloozero (White Lake) at that time.

-The city's convenient location and proximity to the Sheksna River and White Lake made Belozersk an important trading center with Western Europe.
+The city's convenient location and proximity to the Sheksna River and White Lake made Belozersk an important trading centre with Western Europe.

 In the 15-16th centuries the city enjoyed great prosperity.
 As it was situated on the Onega trade way much of freight passed through the city to the north of the country.
 The staple food products of the city (mostly fish) were carried to Moscow for the tsar.